HardikPatel-DX/DataInsight/README.md

 ## Data Insight Plug and Play App

-Check out our interactive app for data insights:
+Check out my interactive app for data insights:
 [View the Data Insight Plug and Play App](https://datainsightplugnplay.streamlit.app/?embed_options=dark_theme)

 You can also see the code live in action on Streamlit Cloud: